paolodenti/telegram-logback/README.md

 2. Create the destination chat and get the `chatId`
 	* Open a new chat with your new Bot and post a message on the chat
 	* Open a browser and invoke `https://api.telegram.org/bot<botToken>/getUpdates` (where `<botToken>` is the `botToken` previously obtained)
 	* Look at the JSON result and write down the value of `result[0].message.chat.id`.
 That is the chatId.
+Note that if the chat is a group, the chat id is negative.
+If it is a single person, then positive.